SciML/Surrogates.jl/docs/src/variablefidelity.md

-# Variable fidelity surrogate tutorial
+# Variable Fidelity Surrogate Tutorial

 With the variable fidelity surrogate, we can specify two different surrogates: one for high-fidelity data and one for low-fidelity data.
 By default, the first half of the samples are considered high-fidelity and the second half low-fidelity.